Virginia Beach Distracted Driving Accident Lawyer

 Texting and Driving is Illegal in Virginia

 If you are caught texting while driving in Virginia, it is considered a primary offense, states the Virginia Department of Motor Vehicles.
 This means a police officer can apprehend and stop you if he or she suspects you have been texting while driving.
-The fine is $125 for the first offense, and $250 for subsequent offenses.
+The fine is $125 for the first offense and $250 for subsequent offenses.

-A ban on using all cell phones or any other personal communication devices while driving, is in place in Virginia for drivers who are 18 or younger.
+A ban on using all cell phones or any other personal communication devices while driving is in place in Virginia for drivers who are 18 or younger.

-Federal regulations make it illegal for truck drivers to use hands free phones anywhere in the United States.
+Federal regulations make it illegal for truck drivers to use hands-free phones anywhere in the United States.

 Accidents caused by distracted drivers injure and kill thousands of people every year including pedestrians, cyclists and other drivers and passengers.
 The problem gets more serious every year as technology advances.
 Cooper Hurley Injury Lawyers works with our clients to determine the cause of every accident.
 If you have been hurt in an accident caused by a distracted driver, we fight hard to ensure you get the compensation you need.
-Contact us at 757.455.0077 or online to schedule an appointment for a free consultation.